 - Number and placement of emergency exit routes

 - Fire safety system as a whole, including fire fighting equipment, signage, and staff training

 - Electrical equipment, heating devices, and designated smoking areas

 What happens if you fail to comply with fire safety law?

 If you don’t carry out a regular fire risk assessment your local fire authority could serve a notice on your premises.
 You may be fined and/or prosecuted, and face imprisonment in the most serious cases.

 Fire risk assessments aren’t just a tick box exercise – they’re about taking preventative measures to minimise risks.
-Acorn Analytical Services are fire risk assessors providing health and safety services nationally and internationally.
+Acorn Safety Services are fire risk assessors providing health and safety services nationally and internationally.

 Not only do we carry out fire risk assessments, but we also offer CAD drawing services if you don’t have professional drawings of your premises, CDM consultant services, and a range of other health and safety services that ensure compliance.
 For more information, please contact one of our experienced health and safety consultants.